oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   the keyword `UNBOUNDED`, which represents all the remaining assignments.
-  Note that mappings with count can interspread mappings without count for the same requirement_name, however no other assignment for the same requirement_name should not be used after one containing a UNBOUNDED count.
+  Note that mappings with count can interspread mappings without count for the same requirement_name, however no other assignment for the same requirement_name should not be used after one containing an `UNBOUNDED` count.

 The following subsections illustrate this grammar in the context of various use cases.